dev0xC0DE/StealthSolver/README.md

 6. You can use different functionalities as mentioned in [Commands](https://github.com/Anurag-Varma/StealthSolver/main/README.md#%EF%B8%8F-commands).

-7. To get the code outputs for then question being displayed on the screen.
+7. To get the code outputs for the question being displayed on the screen.
+   1. Make a mouse click anywhere on the application region, then you can use the other commands to interact with it.
-   1. Press `Ctrl + h` to save screenshots as required by scrolling through the question.
+   2. Press `Ctrl + h` to save screenshots as required by scrolling through the question.
 (Total screenshot count can be tracked in the UI).
-   2. Press `Ctrl + Enter` to send the screenshots to the gpt4free providers and get the code in previously selected language.
+   3. Press `Ctrl + Enter` to send the screenshots to the gpt4free providers and get the code in previously selected language.

-8. The code for the question is dislpayed in the application where the code can be scrolled in vertical or horizontal direction if too long.
+9. The code for the question is dislpayed in the application where the code can be scrolled in vertical or horizontal direction if too long.

    <img src="https://github.com/user-attachments/assets/15badbc4-6e7f-4962-8a7b-c0e6f2294e62" width="500" height="300" />

    (Click and open the above sample picture for clarity)

-9. Press `Ctrl + r` to reset the screenshots when you want to start again for a new question.
+10. Press `Ctrl + r` to reset the screenshots when you want to start again for a new question.

-10. Press `Ctrl + q` if you want to quit the application.
+11. Press `Ctrl + q` if you want to quit the application.

-11. (Optional):
+12. (Optional):
     - Can move the application inside the previously selected screen by pressing `Ctrl + arrow keys` (Up, Down, Left, Right).
     - Can adjust the brightness/opacity of the background black color by pressing `Ctrl + b`.